mercergeoinfo/LSA/README.md

 ## Files

-### ModifiedDegreeDay.py
+1. Comp2Sets.py

-__DEAD__The main model.
-Requires spatialfiles.py and standard.py from my other repo
+2. DiffTrigger.py

-### ParameterAnalysis.py
+3. GetBest.py

-_DEAD__Used only for assessment of model parameters
+4. KrigTrigger.py

-### Shade.py
+5.	lsa.py

-Creates a geotiff file containing multiple layers, each layer the shade cast on glacier for each julian day
+6.	lsaModel.py

-### lsa.py
+7. LSASO.py

-The melt model script.
-Primary usage is for deriving optimum and best scoring parameter vales
+    - Main Model file.
+Runs simplex algorithm to find best parameter combination unless parameters provided in settings and called with "p".
+Iteratively calculates unmeasured snow.

-### lsaModel.py
+8.	nao.py

-Version of lsa.py to be main model with iterative recalculation of snow depth
+9.	opparan.py

-### Other files
+    - Analyse data from optimisation runs on all years, then runs using averages for parameters derived from all years, b1 years and b2 years

-- ddf_model.py
+10. README.md
-- DiffTrigger.py
+11. Shade.py
-- KrigTrigger.py
+  -  Creates a geotiff file containing multiple layers, each layer the shade cast on glacier for each julian day
-- README.md
+12.	smhiPrecipPlot.py
-- smhiPrecipPlot.py
+13.	smhisort.sh
-- SumTrigger.py
+14. SumTrigger.py